gbdrummer/symbiocss/00 - Introduction.md

 ## Why another methodology?
 In my opinion, a good HTML/CSS methodology should meet the following requirements:

-1. HTML and CSS code should be clean and semantic,
+HTML and CSS code should:
+1. be clean and semantic.
-2. it should be modular and composable,
+2. be modular and composable.
-3. it should employ consistent and repeatable patterns, and
+3. employ consistent and repeatable patterns.
-4. it should be easy to read and understand by any size team.
+4. be easy to read and understand by any size team.

 There are a number of very well-conceived methodologies out there, like OOCSS, SMACSS, and ITCSS.
 Unfortunately, despite their individual strengths, none of these ticks all the above boxes for me.